aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/30-launching-ec2/300-lab-08-user-data/_index.md

 #### 4. Update the Stack

 Similar to previous labs, update the stack with the updated template.
-Once CloudFormation completes updating the stack, you can then check to see that your script has setup a web server on the EC2 instance.
+Once CloudFormation completes updating the stack, you can then check to see that your script has set up a web server on the EC2 instance.

 1. Open the **[AWS CloudFormation](https://console.aws.amazon.com/cloudformation)** link in a new tab and log in to your AWS account.
 1. Click on the stack name, for example **cfn-workshop-ec2**.